 Text Color: Sets the color of text.

-Alignment: Defines the alignment of text within the box.
-The icons represent Left, Center, Right, Top Justified, Middle Justified and Bottom Justified respectively.
+Horizontal and Vertical: Defines the alignment of the text within the box.
+The icons represent Left, Center, Right and Top, Middle, Bottom respectively.